 Well this here is sort of what I do.
 It doesn't always work perfect, but it mostly kind of runs along without me nursing it too much.

-So here’s how I make money from my photos, my travel & photo inspired blog, the odd photo products and other bits and pieces.
+So here's how I make money from my photos, my travel and photo inspired blog, the odd photo products and other bits and pieces.

-- Photo T-Shirts (Amazon’s Merch & E-Commerce Store)
+- Photo T-Shirts (Amazon’s Merch and e-commerce store)

 - Print On Demand Products (P.O.D)

 - Youtube videos and blog posts

 - Photo books, calendars, aerial photos